Written by Karen Selby, RN | Medically Reviewed By Dr. Andrea Wolf | Edited By Walter Pacheco | Last Update: December 2, 2024

 Prognosis of Desmoplastic Mesothelioma

-A seven-year study evaluated 255 patients with mesothelioma between 1982 and 1989.
-Researchers identified 17 cases of the desmoplastic subtype.
-Of those, 11 were sarcomatoid and six were biphasic, comprising both sarcomatoid and epithelial cell types.
+A comprehensive seven-year study looked at 255 patients with mesothelioma from 1982 to 1989.
+Researchers discovered 17 cases of the desmoplastic subtype.
+Among these, 11 were identified as sarcomatoid and six as biphasic, which includes both sarcomatoid and epithelial cell types.

-The mean survival from the onset of symptoms to death was 5.8 months for the sarcomatoid variant and 6.8 months for the biphasic variant.
-Other studies show an average life expectancy of 3.8 months.
+The average survival time from the onset of symptoms to death was about 5.8 months for the sarcomatoid variant and 6.8 months for the biphasic variant.
+Other studies suggest that the average life expectancy may be around 3.8 months.

 Recommended Reading